 That original work has now blossomed into LM modeling parts ranging from 1/48 scale (the old Monogram & Revell scale) up to 1/6 scale (!).
 Vincent has also added parts for other models, such as the Apollo Command & Service Modules, lunar surface experiment items, the French Diamant rocket, the Soyuz Spacecraft, and now, the Apollo Lunar Roving Vehicle, from 1/48 to 1/6 scales.

-We chose to do a 1/32 scale LRV to work wiTh other major Apollo models we have already done.
-I knew the design and print quality would be excellent, as I had purchased parts from Vincent though Shapeways before, to augment our build of the Edi-Ct aft 1/32 LM-5 model.
+We chose to do a 1/32 scale LRV to work with other major Apollo models we have already done.
+I knew the design and print quality would be excellent, as I had purchased parts from Vincent though Shapeways before, to augment our build of the Edu-Craft 1/32 LM-5 model.

 The right-side seat is raised up, to show where the storage location was under the seat.
 The Sequence Camera and Low-Gain Antenna have been assembled onto their support points on the Control Console, and the TV Camera and accessories have been installed on the front, but the High-Gain Antenna has not yet been fabricated.

 There is a cleaning brush mounted on the left-front corner of the LCRU, which was used to clean the TV camera lens from lunar dust accumulated during the traverse.